godkhindikedar/cursor-projects/reading_tracker/README.md

 # 📚 Reading & Study Tracker

+## 💝 The Story Behind This Project

+This is my first attempt at **vibe coding** - coding for the pure joy of creating something meaningful! 🎯

+**The Inspiration**: My son's reading journey at school sparked this entire project.
+His school uses an app where kids log their reading times, track books they've read, and share their reading streaks with friends.
+Watching him get excited about reading and competing with his classmates in the most wholesome way possible made me realize how powerful these simple tracking tools can be.

+**The Mission**: I wanted to recreate that magic - a place where kids can:
+1. **Track their reading adventures** 📖 - Log books with their own thoughts and summaries
+2. **Monitor study time** ⏰ - Because learning happens across all subjects, not just reading
+3. **Build healthy habits** 🌟 - Making education feel like an achievement game

+**The Learning Journey**: As I dive into this project, I'm also learning AI development using Cursor.
+This repository represents not just a functional app, but my exploration into modern development workflows and AI-assisted coding.
+Every commit is a step forward in both building something useful for kids and mastering new technologies.

+---

+## 🎯 What This App Does

 A kid-friendly web application to track reading books and study time across different subjects.
 Built with Python Flask, MySQL, and designed with a colorful, engaging interface perfect for children.

 ## ✨ Features